CBEP-SoCB-Details/CBEP_Sediment/Graphics/Graphics_Sums.md

 few detects in 2010 \* PCBs – few detects in 2010, so stop regression line in 2002.

-Arguably, a trend line is potnetially misleading for Dioxins and Furans as well, since the “trend” all occurs between 2000 and 2010, but we’ll leave that in as the graphic makes that clear.
+Arguably, a trend line is potentially misleading for Dioxins and Furans as well, since the “trend” all occurs between 2000 and 2010, but we’ll leave that in as the graphic makes that clear.

-We can build a dataframe to control where lines are drawn as follows.
+We can build a data frame to control where lines are drawn as follows.
 We run linear models, extract coefficients (or predictions), calculate predictions, and plot.

 ## Calculate Regression Line Points